mattbingham/Python/README.md

 ## Scripts

 ### Completed scripts
-_These are working but need some re-factoring to tidy things up.
+_These are working but need some re-factoring to tidy things up_
 - `dice-roll.py` - A random number from 1 - 6 is generated.
 User is asked how many rolls are required and each roll is shown in output.

 - `dog-owner.py` - Add a dog of a particular breed, then associate owner of the dog.